top of page

 3. Repair Kit

-Apart from clothing, straps of backpack or anything that can be sewed, can also be fixed with a sewing kit.
-The photo (below) shows a half-torn bag strap being fixed during my last trip in China.
+Apart from clothings, straps of backpack or anything that can be sewed, can also be fixed with a sewing kit.
+I fixed a half-torn bag strap on one of my trips.

 Warning: It is hazardous to use safety pins as quick fixes on clothes that are worn on the body or on backpack carried on your back.
 If a safety pin gets unhooked unintentionally, it can cause a serious body injury.